 Inventors: Hyung-Jin Kim, Simon Tong, Noam M. Shazeer, and Michelangelo Diligenti

 Assignee: Google LLC

 US Patent: 10,229,166

 Granted: March 12, 2019

 The present disclosure includes systems and techniques relating to ranking search results of a search query.
 In general, the subject matter described in this specification can be embodied in a computer-implemented method that includes determining a measure of relevance for a document result within a context of a search query for which the document result is returned, the determining being based on a first number in relation to a second number, the first number corresponding to longer views of the document result, and the second number corresponding to at least shorter views of the document result; and outputting the measure of relevance to a ranking engine for ranking of search results, including the document result, for a new search corresponding to the search query.
 The subject matter described in this specification can also be embodied in various corresponding computer program products, apparatus and systems.

 The claims from this patent give us an idea of how Google might track how searchers interact with search results and the data that comes from those interactions.
-It tells us about a “result selection log”, and what kind of information is kept in that log, and how it might be measured.
+Claims from a patent are what prosecutors from the USPTO look at to decide whether to grant a patent or not.
+These claims tell us about a “result selection log”, and what kind of information may be kept in that log, and how it might be measured.
 I’ve included the first 5 claims from the patent, because they are all related to each other, and they provide some insights into what a search engine is looking at when we are performing searches on it:

 What is claimed is: